-Public contact was made through posting of the Planning Commission agenda on the City's officialnotice bulletin board, on the City's website, and the availability of the agenda and report in the Office of the City Clerk.
-A legal notice was published as a display advertisement in the Sunnyvale Sun on October 31, 2014.
+Public contact was made by posting the Council agenda on the City's official-notice bulletin board outside City Hall, at the Sunnyvale Senior Center, Community Center and Department of Public Safety; and by making the agenda and report available at the Sunnyvale Public Library, the Office of the City Clerk, and on the City's website.
+A legal notice was published as a display advertisement in the Sunnyvale Sun on November 21, 2014.

 The Revised Draft was published online on Friday, November 14, 2014.